1932 VFL grand final

-The 1932 VFL Grand Final was an Australian rules football game contested between the Richmond Football Club and Carlton Football Club, held at the Melbourne Cricket Ground in Melbourne on 1 October 1932.
-It was the 34th annual Grand Final of the Victorian Football League, staged to determine the premiers for the 1932 VFL season.
+The 1932 VFL grand final was an Australian rules football game contested between the Richmond Football Club and Carlton Football Club, held at the Melbourne Cricket Ground in Melbourne on 1 October 1932.
+It was the 34th annual grand final of the Victorian Football League, staged to determine the premiers for the 1932 VFL season.
 The match, attended by 69,724 spectators, was won by Richmond by a margin of 9 points.
-Richmond were competing in their fifth Grand Final in six years, and after losing the previous four, finally claimed their third VFL/AFL premiership victory.
+Richmond was competing in its fifth grand final in six years, and, after losing the previous four, finally claimed its third VFL/AFL premiership victory.